zhengkyl/fuqr/README.md

 `generate()` has two possible errors.

 `QrError::InvalidEncoding` occurs if `Mode::Numeric` or `Mode::Alphanumeric` is specified and the input string contains invalid characters. `None` or `Mode::Byte` will not error.

 `QrError::ExceedsMaxCapacity` is what it sounds like, but unless `strict_version` is set to true, this is very hard to trigger.
 The lower limit is exceeding 1273 characters with `Mode::Byte` and `ECL::High`.
 See [capacity table](https://www.thonky.com/qr-code-tutorial/character-capacities) for specifics.

+### NOTE

+- MASK SCORING IS (probably) NOT IMPLEMENTED CORRECTLY

+This is a useless step so I haven't bothered fixing the code, and I honestly doubt there are many correct implementations out there because of how annoying it is.
+There's probably no perceptible benefit to picking one mask over another, and even if there is, I am willing to bet picking randomly outperforms the "algorithm" on real data.

 ### Low level usage